 Who supports me on placement?

 On every placement you will be allocated a named mentor with whom you will spend 40% of your working time.
 This person will be responsible for grading your practice while you are on that placement.
 Some placements may also allocate you an associate mentor to work with.
-If you experience any issues whilst on placement, please contact either your Academic Advisor or your Placement Support Officer.
+If you experience any issues whilst on placement, please contact either your Personal Tutor or your Placement Support Officer.

 There are also a team of University Practice Learning Advisors (UPLAs) who link between the university and placement areas to help mentors and students deal with any issues in placement.
 The UPLAs can be contacted by email.